George Wythe: Early life and education

-Wythe was born in 1726, at Chesterville, the plantation operated by three generations of the Wythe family in what was then Elizabeth City County but is now Hampton, Virginia.
+Wythe was born in 1726 at Chesterville, the plantation operated by three generations of the Wythe family in what was then Elizabeth City County in the Colony of Virginia; now in present-day Hampton, Virginia.
 His maternal great-grandfather was George Keith, a Quaker minister and early opponent of slavery, who returned to the Church of England but was sent back as a missionary to the East Coast before ultimately returning to England.
 His mother, Margaret Walker of Kecoughtan, a learned woman probably raised as a Quaker, instilled a love of learning in her son.
-In his later years, Wythe became known for his outdated Quaker dress, as well as his gentle manner, which could cause even a surly dog to "unbend and wag his tail."
+In his later years, Wythe became known for his outdated Quaker dress and gentle manner, which could cause even a surly dog to "unbend and wag his tail."
 After the early death of his father, Wythe probably attended grammar school in Williamsburg before beginning legal training in the office of his uncle, Stephen Dewey, in Prince George County.

+George Wythe first married on December 26, 1747, when he was a 21-year-old county lawyer in western Virginia, to Ann Lewis, daughter of Zachary Lewis, his law partner in Spotsylvania County.
+Devastated after Ann Lewis Wythe died on August 8, 1748, George Wythe returned home to Chesterville and accepted a position as clerk in the House of Burgesses in Williamsburg.

+Six years later, after being elected to the House of Burgesses, he married Elizabeth Taliaferro, daughter of colonial Williamsburg architect Richard Taliaferro.
+Elizabeth died after 32 years of marriage on August 18, 1787.
+During his marriage to Elizabeth, George Wythe showed an interest in genealogy, asking Thomas Jefferson for his help in researching the lineage of the Taliaferro first family of Virginia with origins in Italy.
+Jefferson heeded Wythe's request, sending him a sketch of the Tagliaferro family coat of arms learned from a friend in Florence, Italy in 1786, along with an engraved copper plate which is kept at the Wythe House, the historic landmark home built by Richard Taliaferro for George and Elizabeth.